kyle-nl/cytr.io/index.md

+# Information Security Configuration Recommendations

+For less tech-savy users it can be hard to know where to start to get a good security baseline set for your devices.
+These guides are an attempt to cover the basics for all the major platforms without getting too deep into the weeds of the technical jargon.

+**Some of the jargon is defined [here](terms.md)**

+# Why should I trust you?
+Thats a good start, you shouldn't trust these guides alone - do your own research but make sure its from knowlegable sources.
+Random internet guides are not always deeply knowlegable on modern attacks or up to date.
+The authors of these guides have worked in the infosec community for over a decade in various roles from defensive security to offensive security and have tried to distill the most high value recommendataions

 # General Recommendations
 Keep your devices backed up in a secure fashion so others can't access the data, and be aware of how to wipe your device if you are concerned for your safety or the safety of others if the data on the device were to be exposed.